On the Uniqueness and Stability of the Equilibrium Price in Quasi-Linear Economies: Proofs

-\subsection{Proof of Proposition 6}
+\subsection{Proof of Proposition \ref{PROP2}}

+Because of Lemmas \ref{LEM5} and \ref{LEM8}, we have that $\zeta$ is single-valued if it is defined.
 To show (\ref{WL2}) and (\ref{HDZ2}) is easy, and thus we omit its proof.
-By Lemma 6, we have that $B_{\omega}$ is compact.
-Choose any $s>\sup\{\|(x,y)\||(x,y)\in B_{\omega}\}$, and consider the economy $E_s$.
-By Lemma 7 and Proposition 17.C.1 of Mas-Colell et al. (1995), we have that there exists an equilibrium price $p^*$ of $E_s$.
-By Lemma 5, $y^j_s$ is defined on $\mathbb{R}^L_{++}$ and single-valued.
+By Lemma \ref{LEM10}, we have that $B_{\omega}$ is compact.
+Choose any $s>\sup\{\|(x,y)\||(x,y)\in B_{\omega}\}$, and consider economy $E_s$.
+By Lemma \ref{LEM11} and Proposition 17.C.1 of Mas-Colell et al. (1995), we have that there exists an equilibrium price $p^*$ of $E_s$.
+By Lemma \ref{LEM8}, $y^j_s$ is defined on $\mathbb{R}^L_{++}$ and single-valued.
 Define

 Because $0\in Y^j$, we have that $\pi^j_s(p^*)\ge 0$, and thus,

 Moreover,